core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 # EDHOC Combined with OSCORE {#edhoc-in-oscore}

-This section defines an optimization for combining the EDHOC exchange with the first subsequent OSCORE transaction, thus minimizing the number of round trips between the two peers.
+This section defines an optimization for combining the EDHOC message exchange with the first subsequent OSCORE transaction, thus minimizing the number of round trips between the two peers.

 This approach can be used only if the default, forward message flow of EDHOC is used, i.e., when the client acts as Initiator and the server acts as Responder.
 That is, it cannot be used in the case with reversed roles as per the reverse message flow of EDHOC.